jel-PDX/MyDSandAlgorithms/README.md

 Within the folder of a given implementation lies the `/src` directory containing the source code along with a `test.cpp`, and a `/build` directory that is empty by default.

 To build an implementation, enter its `/build` directory and run `cmake ..`.
 Once CMake finishes generating the build files, run `make`.
 From there you can run the binary `./tests` to execute the unit tests.
-Run `./tests -s` for verbose output if you want to see the invidual unit tests passing.
+Run `./tests -s` for verbose output if you want to see the individual unit tests passing.

 Ex:
 ```bash